cdelahousse/Radio-Tray-Documentation/documentation.markdown

 ![Awesome Window Manager](img/awesomewm-cropped.png)

 Radio Tray in the *Awesome Windows Manager*.
-See *figure 7*.

 ![Xfce](img/xfce-cropped.png)

 Radio Tray in the *Xfce Desktop Environment*.
-See *figure 8*.

 [Glade](http://glade.gnome.org/), Gnome's User Interface Designer, was used to build the bookmark and preferences pane.
 Glade uses XML files and the GTK+ library to dynamically generate these panes on the fly.
 Theses files are located in `/usr/share/radiotray`.

 [Gstreamer](http://gstreamer.freedesktop.org/features/) supports a wide variety of formats including `asf`, `avi`, `ogg` and others.
 It allows Radio Tray to use the `pls`, `m3u`, `asx`, `wax` and `wvx` playlist formats.

 [`python-notify`](http://packages.ubuntu.com/quantal/python-notify) is a set of Python bindings for [libnotify](http://developer-next.gnome.org/libnotify/), a part of the Gnome library.
 It sends messages to a desktop notification deamon using D-Bus for interprocess communication and adheres to the [freedesktop.org](http://www.freedesktop.org/wiki/) Desktop Notification [specification](http://developer.gnome.org/notification-spec/).
 On Ubuntu, these notifications manifest themselves as bubbles appearing in top right corner of the desktop.
-See *figure 9*.

 ![Ubuntu Notification](img/libnotify-cropped.png)